philbooth/bfj/README.md

 It takes two arguments;
 the data structure to serialise and an [options](#options-for-serialisation-functions) object.

+If there a circular reference is encountered in the data and `options.circular` is not set to `'ignore'`, a `dataError` event will be emitted.
+If any other errors occur,
+an `error` event will be emitted.

 ## How do I create a JSON string?